 A customer feedback strategy is not about feedback collection only.
 Of course, collecting consumer feedback is absolutely crucial – without this stage, you simply don’t have enough data to work with.

-Like it or not, how you organize customer feedback and customer feedback management tactics you use can be complete game changers.
+Like it or not, how you organize customer feedback and customer feedback management tactics you use can be complete game-changers in how you make yourself likable.
 Collecting all the data in the world from thousands and thousands of users means nothing if your customer feedback analysis methods and tools are sketchy.

 There are some rules all customer feedback endeavors should follow.
 Obviously, a good chunk of them are all about data security and hygiene.
 Others are simply about ways in which you can ensure the quality of the conclusions you draw from your surveys.